 Jeremy Reilly is a personal trainer, golf pro and long-term friend of Naturality.
-Our paths often cross as he meets his personal training clients at his studio next door to the clinic.

 He was trying to develop a press squat which is all but impossible for ordinary mortals but is essential for anyone wanting to train in Olympic Lifting.